alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 );
 ```

-alova provides 10+ request strategy modules based on the [RSM](/about/RSM) specification, which are implemented in the form of useHook.
+alova provides 15+ request strategy modules based on the [RSM](/about/RSM) specification, which are implemented in the form of useHook.

 ### Alova editor extension

 Using the alova extension in vscode can help you automatically generate request codes with complete API document annotations and response types.
 Whether it is a ts project or a js project, you can get complete interface queries, interface details, and smart prompts for response data types.

-This extension also optimizes the API consumption process and gives you a different API usage experience.
-In the past, you needed to query the API document first and constantly switch between the API document and the editor to write request codes.
-With the alova plug-in, you no longer need to leave the editor and can directly use the API in the editor while checking.
+This extension also optimizes the API usage process, allowing you to experience a different API integration experience.
+In the past, you needed to query the API documentation first, and constantly switch between the API documentation and the editor to write request code.
+After using the alova plug-in, you no longer need to leave the editor and can directly use the API in the editor while checking.

 > For a detailed introduction to the alova plug-in, please refer to [Integrated Editor Extension](/next/tutorial/getting-started/extension-integration).